c-blake/bu/doc/funnel.md

 wait                            # Wait for funnel to finish
 ```
 Yes, yes.
 It could probably be even more careful & general or, with more
-assumptions (e.g. temp space, bash, EPOCHREALTIME) it could also be much
+assumptions (e.g. temp space, bash, EPOCHREALTIME), it could also be much
 simpler, not even requiring `funnel`.
 I tried to strike a balance.

 The e.g. in the doc blurb of `xa` above can be used, e.g., to compare perf of